AidanHockey5/Teensy_3_5_VGM_Player_YM2612_SN76489/README.md

 Button Pin | Result
 ------------ | -------------
-23 | Next Track
+20 | Next Track
-22 | Random Track
+21 | Random Track
-21 | Previous Track
+22 | Previous Track
+17 | Shuffle Toggle
+23 | Loop Toggle

 These button pins can also be changed in ChipPinMapping.h